sarathchandrikak/Machine-Learning/NLP/README.md

 # Natural Languate Processing

-It deals with text data Different areas where text analytics is predominat in the current era
+It deals with text data.
+Different areas where text analytics is predominat in the current era

       1. Social Media Analytics
       2. Banking and Loan Processing